Samuel L. Jackson

 Samuel L. Jackson’s entry into the world of blockbuster franchises—which is now where his acting career fundamentally resides—started in earnest with his Mace Windu in George Lucas’s Star Wars: Episode I–The Phantom Menace (1999), which continued with Lucas’s Star Wars: Episode II—Attack of the Clones (2002), and his Star Wars: Episode III—Revenge of the Sith (2005), while providing his Mace Windu voice to Star Wars: The Clone Wars (2008), and appearing in a Windu cameo in J.J.
 Abrams’s Star Wars: The Rise of Skywalker (2019).

 Jackson played Agent Augustus Gibbons in the XXX series, starting with XXX (2002), XXX: State of the Union (2005), and returning twelve years later in XXX: Return of Xander Cage (2017), all with Vin Diesel.
 Samuel L. Jackson’s animation blockbuster was his turn as Lucius Best in Brad Bird’s acclaimed The Incredibles (2004) and Incredibles 2 (2018).
-A recent mini-franchise that Jackson in which played a central role is the surprise hit, The Hitman’s Bodyguard (2017) and Hitman’s Wife’s Bodyguard (2021), with Ryan Reynolds and Salma Hayek.
+A recent mini-franchise Jackson played a central role in the surprise hit, The Hitman’s Bodyguard (2017) and Hitman’s Wife’s Bodyguard (2021), with Ryan Reynolds and Salma Hayek.

 But nothing in Samuel L. Jackson’s filmography of blockbusters compares with his lengthy credits as Nick Fury in the Marvel Cinematic Universe.
 Jackson’s nine-plus feature contract with Marvel Studios anticipated that studio’s growing dominance of Hollywood, starting with Iron Man (2008) in a post-credits cameo (similar to mini-appearances in Thor and Captain America: The First Avenger (both in 2011), but then became prominent in Iron Man 2 (2010), The Avengers (2012), Captain America: The Winter Soldier (2014), Avengers: Age of Ultron (2015), Avengers: Infinity War (2018), Captain Marvel (2019) (in which Jackson was digitally de-aged), Avengers: Endgame (2019) and the continuation of the Captain Marvel franchise, director Nia DaCosta’s The Marvels (2023), with Brie Larson.

-Samuel L. Jackson’s most successful non-MCU movies include the dark horse surprise hit, Snakes on a Plane (2006); Frank Miller’s comic book noir, The Spirit (2008); the reboot RoboCop (2014); Kingsman: The Secret Service (2015); and Kong: Skull Island (2017), the highest-grossing film in the “MonsterVerse” franchise universe.
 Jackson has a long record of voice performances in animation and children’s features, starting with Fluke (1995), with Matthew Modine; the two editions of The Incredibles; the Hong Kong-produced Astro Boy (2009); the JPL/NASA-initiated animated science fiction adventure, Quantum Quest: A Cassini Space Odyssey (2010); the South African-produced animated comedy, Zambezia (2012); DreamWorks Animation’s 3D sports comedy, Turbo (2013); and Nickelodeon Movies’ animated spoof of Blazing Saddles, Paws of Fury: The Legend of Hank (2022), with Michael Cera, Ricky Gervais, Michelle Yeoh, and Mel Brooks.
 Samuel L. Jackson has provided his distinctive voice to several interesting non-fiction movies, most notably Raoul Peck’s brilliant, Oscar-nominated profile of author James Baldwin, I Am Not Your Negro (2016).

 Read Full Bio